ELF Support

 }

-Finally cpu032II includes all cpu032I instruction set and adds some instrucitons.
-When llvm-objdump -d is invoked, function selectCpu0ArchFeature() as the following will be called through createCpu0MCSubtargetInfo().
-The llvm-objdump cannot set cpu option like llc as llc -mcpu=cpu032I, so the varaible CPU in selectCpu0ArchFeature() is empty when invoked by llvm-objdump -d.
-Set Cpu0ArchFeature to “+cpu032II” than it can disassemble all instructions (cpu032II include all cpu032I instructions and add some new instructions).
+Finally, cpu032II includes all instructions from cpu032I and adds some new instructions.
+When llvm-objdump -d is invoked, the function selectCpu0ArchFeature() will be called through createCpu0MCSubtargetInfo().
+Since llvm-objdump cannot set CPU options like llc -mcpu=cpu032I, the variable CPU in selectCpu0ArchFeature() is empty when invoked by llvm-objdump -d.
+To ensure that all instructions are disassembled, we set Cpu0ArchFeature to "+cpu032II" so that it can disassemble all instructions from cpu032II (which includes all instructions from cpu032I and adds new ones).

 lbdex/chapters/Chapter10_1/MCTargetDesc/Cpu0MCTargetDesc.cpp